-Is inflation too much money chasing too few goods?

 T-securities (debt) are not functionally related to the difference between taxes and spending (deficits).
 They are related only by laws requiring the Treasury to create T-securities in the amount of the deficit.

-The so called “debt” merely is an accounting of the total outstanding T-securities created out of thin air, by the federal government.
-The government is legally required to create T-securities in an amount equal to the deficit, but this requirement became obsolete when we went off the gold standard and became Monetarily Sovereign, in 1971.
+The government decides to create T-securities equal to the deficit, but this requirement became obsolete in 1971 when we went off the gold standard and became Monetarily Sovereign.

 Today, the federal government creates money by spending, i.e. it credits checking accounts to pay its bills.
 This crediting of checking accounts adds dollars to the economy.